 What it is: The loss of bone density over time, with skeletal fragility and increased risk of fracture.

 How you can tell: No symptoms in the early stages.
 At a later stage, symptoms include bone pain or tenderness, fractures with little or no trauma, loss of height and low back pain.

 High risk?
 RA patients are more likely to develop osteoporosis.
 The prevalence of osteoporosis in a cohort of RA patients has been reported to be up to 22 per cent based on bone mineral density results.

-RA is a chronic disease which is not immediately fatal, but if diagnosis and treatment are delayed, this can potentially lead to joint deformities and disability.
+Rheumatoid arthritis (RA) is a chronic disease which is not immediately fatal, but if diagnosis and treatment are delayed, this can potentially lead to joint deformities and disability.
 Other non-articular complications may also arise.
 All these can lead to significant morbidity and even higher mortality.

 For this reason, it’s important to recognise the joint condition early and also be aware of the symptoms that may point towards other non-articular complications.
 "If you notice problems such as dry eyes, chest pain or unceasing fatigue, make it a point to consult your doctor," advises Dr Tan.

 Although these problems may seem insignificant at first, they may be related to the RA condition.
 Dr Tan adds: "Only when we are aware of the problem can we provide the correct treatment to better manage the disease"